 One-year Master’s programmes

 CROUS bursary-holders enrolled in a one-year Master’s programme can request validation of their bursary from CROUS.
-Please note: you will not be entitled to a tuition fee waiver or the additional Sciences Po cost of living bursary.
-Specific financial aid exists for these programmes (for more information, visit the web page for the one-year Master’s programme you are applying to).
+Important: you will not be entitled to a tuition fee waiver or the additional Sciences Po cost of living bursary.
+Specific financial aid exists for these programmes.